-Korean banking system includes about 50 commercial banks, 90 mutual savings banks and 5 specialized banks.
+The Korean banking system includes about 50 commercial banks, 90 mutual savings banks and 5 specialized financial institutions.
 The Financial Services Commission and the Financial Supervisory Service are responsible for supervising all banks.
 The Bank of Korea, established on June 12, 1950, is the central bank of the country.
 Korea’s banking sector is dominated by five major financial holding companies: KB, Shinhan, Nonghyup, Hana and Woori.
-Below is a list of the largest banks in South Korea.
+Below is a list of the largest and best banks in South Korea.

 KB Financial Group

 KB Financial Group is the largest bank in South Korea with total assets of US$431 billion as of March 31, 2019.
 The company employs about 26,000 staff and is headquartered in Seoul.
 The Group’s subsidiaries include KB Kookmin Bank, KB Kookmin Card, KB Savings Bank, KB Securities, KB Life Insurance, KB Asset Management, KB Capital, KB Real Estate Trust and KB Insurance, among others.
-As of May 10, 2019, KB Financial Group had a market capitalization of US$17 billion.
+As of October 7, 2019, KB Financial Group had a market capitalization of US$15 billion.